Big Bang UK market rules need refresh to keep City competitive, says think tank

 The Overseas Person Exclusion (OPE) rules were introduced in 1986 as part of wholesale market liberalisation that helped the City become a global financial powerhouse.

-One of the most liberal market access regimes in the world, it allows financial firms based abroad to serve customers in Britain without authorisation or a base in the country.
+One of the most liberal market access regimes in the world, it allows financial firms based abroad to serve companies, brokers and big investors in Britain without authorisation or a base in the country.

 The IRSG, sponsored by the City of London and TheCityUK, which promotes the UK financial sector abroad, says OPE gives British financial customers a wider choice of services, though there are no figures on actual activity.